-Cherry Hill Mortgage Investment Corporation (the "Company", "we", "our" or "us") is a public residential real estate finance company focused on acquiring, investing in and managing residential mortgage assets in the United States.
-We were incorporated in Maryland on October 31, 2012, and we commenced operations on or about October 9, 2013 following the completion of our initial public offering ("IPO") and a concurrent private placement.
+Cherry Hill Mortgage Investment Corporation is a public residential real estate finance company focused on acquiring, investing in and managing residential mortgage assets in the United States.
+We were incorporated in Maryland on October 31, 2012, and we commenced operations on or about October 9, 2013 following the completion of our initial public offering and a concurrent private placement.
 Our common stock is listed and traded on the New York Stock Exchange under the symbol "CHMI."
-We are externally managed by Cherry Hill Mortgage Management, LLC (the "Manager"), an SEC-registered investment adviser and a related party of Freedom Mortgage Corporation ("Freedom Mortgage").
+We are externally managed by our Manager, Cherry Hill Mortgage Management, LLC, an SEC-registered investment adviser.

 Our principal objective is to generate attractive current yields and risk-adjusted total returns for our stockholders over the long term, primarily through dividend distributions and secondarily through capital appreciation.
-We attempt to attain this objective by selectively constructing and actively managing a portfolio of mortgage servicing rights ("MSRs" or "Servicing Related Assets") and residential mortgage-backed securities ("RMBS"), and subject to market conditions, other cash flowing residential mortgage assets.
+We attempt to attain this objective by selectively constructing and actively managing a portfolio of Servicing Related Assets and RMBS and, subject to market conditions, other cash flowing residential mortgage assets.